EgoFSD: Ego-Centric Fully Sparse Paradigm with Uncertainty Denoising and Iterative Refinement for Efficient End-to-End Self-Driving: Experiments

 \subsection{Qualitative Results}

-We visualize the motion trajectories of sparse interactive agents as well as planning results of DiFSD as illustrated in Fig.~\ref{fig_visualization}.
+We visualize the motion trajectories of sparse interactive agents as well as planning results of EgoFSD as illustrated in Fig.~\ref{fig_visualization}.
 Both surrounding camera images and prediction results on BEV are provided accordingly.
 Besides, we also project the planning trajectories to the front-view camera image.
-Only the top-3 trajectories of selected agents interacting with ego-vehicle are visualized for better understanding of DiFSD motivation.
-DiFSD outputs planning results based on the fully sparse representation in an end-to-end manner, not requiring any dense interaction and redundant motion modeling, let alone hand-crafted post-processing.
+Only the top-3 trajectories of selected agents interacting with ego-vehicle are visualized for better understanding of EgoFSD motivation.
+EgoFSD outputs planning results based on the vectorized representation in an end-to-end manner, not requiring any dense interaction and redundant motion modeling, let alone hand-crafted post-processing.